 “What are your New Year’s resolutions?” many will ask.

-Whether you plan to eat healthier or adopt a new hobby, resolutions usually involve self improvement.
-If you have hearing loss, and are looking for a way improve yourself in 2019, why not commit to better hearing?
+Whether you plan to eat healthier or adopt a new hobby, resolutions usually involve self-improvement.
+If you have hearing loss and are looking for a way to improve yourself, why not commit to better hearing?

-To get started, here are 6 tips for hearing better in 2019.
+To get started, here are 6 tips for hearing better.

 If you suspect that you have hearing loss, the best first step is to consult a doctor.
 By visiting your local ENT, you can take a hearing test to find out if and what kind of hearing loss you may have.

 Your ENT can also verify that your ears are healthy, or if they would benefit from a cleaning.
 According to Bottom Line Health, 1 in 20 adults experience hearing loss due to earwax buildup.

 NOTE: DO NOT clean your ears yourself.
 Ask your doctor for help.

 Once you’ve visited your doctor, it’s time to start taking proactive measures to retain the hearing you have.
 One great way to improve your hearing health, or health in general, is a healthier diet.